classroomtechtools/modularLibraries.gs/SheetsDB/SheetsDB.md

 ## Quickstart

-Several constructor methods are available:
+Copy the [code](https://github.com/classroomtechtools/modularLibraries.gs/blob/master/SheetsDB/SheetsDB.gs) and bring it into your project.
+Use it.
+There are several constructor methods are available:

 ```js
 var spreadsheet;